 See our latest news articles

-We’re visual creatures; eye-catching e-newsletters are more likely to be read than something that is just endless text or simply looks uninspiring.
-Luckily, services like Mailchimp and Campaign Monitor have many tools you can use to make impactful newsletters – and they’re really easy to use.
+People like content that is visually attractive.
+Eye-catching e-newsletters are more likely to be read than something that is just endless text or simply looks uninspiring.
+Luckily, services like Mailchimp and Campaign Monitor have many tools you can use to make impactful newsletters – and they’re also easy to use.

 This is the most important thing: most emails that don’t get opened go straight to trash because they fall at this first hurdle.
 You need to capture your readers’ imagination and show the benefit they will get from opening the email, all in a very few words.

 Recently, we have found that our own e-newsletters with GDPR in the subject line have had much higher open rates than normal, as our readers have seen at a glance that we were sharing expertise with them that they want to know about.

 GDPR has therefore been an easy winner, but if your newsletter doesn’t contain such obvious ‘need to know’ material, you are going to have to work a little harder.
 Tactics that you can use include:

 You need to grab people’s attention and inspire them to want to read more, but you don’t want to give too much away, or they will see no need to click through – and you have just a couple of seconds in which to deliver this before they close your email.
 No pressure then!